jordanlove123/Temperature-Control/README.md

 Before doing any tuning, figure out the ambient temperature of the object being temperature controlled using the system.
 The system guarantees high precision, but not high accuracy, so doing this will give you a frame of reference for what the temperature actually is.
 Once you've done this, set the setpoint.
 It can be whatever you want but is bounded on both sides by two factors: the bottom end is about 2-3 <sup>o</sup>C above room temperature since the system has no cooler so ambient temperature is used to cool it, and the upper end is limited by your heater's power output.
 This depends on the resistance of the heater and the input voltage that you use (12V if you use the optional container with no modifications).

 #### Step 2: Finding proportional gain
 The next step after setting the setpoint is to find K<sub>p</sub>, the proportional gain of the system.
-To find all parameters, look at the step response of the system by turning off the heater, waiting for the system to return to room temperature, and then turn the heater back on and look at the temperature.
 To find the proportional gain, just pick a number to start.
 If the step response goes past the setpoint, reduce it by half until it doesn't.
 Then, slowly turn it up and watch the step response each time you change it.
 Once it is settling close to the setpoint, but slightly below, move on to step 3.

 #### Step 3: Finding integral gain
 First, cut your proportional gain in half, and then pick a number for your integral gain.
 It will probably be much smaller than the proportional gain you found.
 If the oscillations are centered above the setpoint while it settles, turn the integral gain down.
 If below, do the opposite.
 Once the oscillations are centered approximately at the setpoint, move on to the next step.